Exercising

 Why exercising matters

-It uncovers gaps before they become problems.
-Every exercise we facilitate reveals something: an outdated contact list, a Recovery Procedure that doesn't match how systems actually work, a role that two people think belongs to someone else.
+Every exercise we facilitate reveals something — an outdated contact list, a recovery procedure that doesn't match how systems actually work, a role two people think belongs to someone else.
 Found in an exercise, these are fixable.
 Found during a real crisis, they're costly.

 Types of exercises we facilitate